devsebastian/WonderScan/README.md

 # WonderScan
-WonderScan is a Document Scanning Mobile application developed in India.
-All data is stored in your device and no data is sent to any server!
-Many different filters are available ranging from simple Black and White to Magic color. various other parameters like the brightness and contrast can also be controlled quite easilly.
+WonderScan is a fully open-source, free, and secure on-device document scanner.
+All data is stored in your device and no data is sent to any online server around the world!
+Many different effects are available ranging from simple Black and White, Grayscale, to even Magic color!
+Various other parameters like the brightness and contrast can also be controlled.
+Scanned documents could then be easilly exported in PDF format!

 You can download the app from: https://play.google.com/store/apps/details?id=com.wonderscan.android